AlibabaCloudDocs/nat/intl.en-US/API reference/Enable multiple applications to share bandwidth (sample code).md

     request.set_Description("test")

     # The size of the NAT gateway.
-    # Valid values: Small (default), Middle, Large, and XLarge.1.
+    # Valid values: Small (default), Middle, Large, and Super Large-1.
 The parameter is set to Small in this example.
 Set the parameter based on your business requirements.
     request.set_Spec("Small")

     # The billing method of the NAT gateway.